Start by sending your landlord a free demand letter.Write Demand Letter

 How long does my landlord have to return my security deposit in New York?

-According to New York City security deposit law, your landlord has 14 days to provide you and any co-tenants with an itemized statement explaining the grounds for all of the security deposits kept as well as any amount of the security deposit not kept.
-If the 14 days go by and your landlord has not given you the statement and remainder of the security deposit, they lose any right to keep a portion of the security deposit and must return it to you in full.
+According to New York security deposit law, your landlord has 14 days to provide you and any co-tenants with an itemized statement explaining any deductions to your security deposit.
+If the 14 days go by and your landlord has not given an itemized statement and the remainder of the security deposit, they lose any right to keep a portion of the security deposit and must return it to you in full.

 This is all discussed in New York General Obligations section 7-108(1)(e):